-Grapes growing isn’t what it used to be.
+Grapes are growing, which isn’t what it used to be.
 No more do voluptuous bacchantes run madly through the forests of Greece to celebrate the fruits of the vine.
 No more do the village lads and maidens of the French countryside roll up their pantaloons and hitch up their petticoats to tromp on the newly picked grapes.

-And to my eye grapes are among the most beautiful of plants; the vines, the broad leaves, the tendrils, the ripe bunches of fruit.
+And to my eye, grapes are among the most beautiful of plants; the vines, the broad leaves, the tendrils, and the ripe bunches of fruit.
 Furthermore, your grape harvest can give you so many jams and jellies, juice grapes for fresh eating, and even wine if you are adventurous.
-Grapes grow on immensely vigorous and sturdy plants which, if you plant them correctly and give them good basic care, will probably outlive you.
+Grapes grow on immensely vigorous and sturdy plants, which, if you plant them correctly and give them good basic care, will probably outlive you.

 The most famous wine regions of the world are warm, sunny places with long growing seasons, but there are grapes native to cold, short-season areas as well.
 After all, when Leif Eriksson landed in North America, he named the new continent “Vineland” because of the abundance of wild grapes he found growing there.